Pauls Kalniņš: Political career

+According to the Constitution of Latvia, as the last Speaker of the Saeima, he was the acting president until his death.

 Death

-In 1944 he emigrated.
+In 1944 Kalniņš emigrated.
 He died on 26 August 1945 in the village of Becava near Lustenava, in the Allied occupied Austria.

 He was survived by his wife Klāra Kalniņa and son Brūno Kalniņš, who were also notable employees of the Social Democrats.